 Instructions

-- Combine the garlic, lemon juice, olive oil, paprika, Italian seasoning, salt, and pepper in a small bowl.
+- Prepare the Marinade: In a small bowl, combine the minced garlic, lemon juice, olive oil, paprika, Italian seasoning, salt, and black pepper.

-- Place the chicken breast in a shallow dish and pour marinade over the chicken.
-Cover dish and refrigerate for at least 20 minutes.
+- Marinate the Chicken: Place the chicken in a shallow dish or a zip-top bag.
+Pour the marinade over the chicken, cover the dish or seal the bag, and refrigerate for at least 20 minutes.

-- Remove the chicken from the oven and cover it with a piece of foil and allow the chicken to rest for 5-10 minutes.
+- Rest the Chicken: Remove the chicken from the oven and cover it with foil.
+Let it rest for 5-10 minutes to retain its juices.

 Notes